-Table 5 provides cycle numbers for the AVX2 optimized implementations of HAETAE, Dilithium and Falcon.
-Compared to our reference implementation, the signature generation is around five times faster in the optimized implementation.
+generation is around five times faster in the optimized implementation.
 For the signature verification we observe an acceleration of around three to four.

-The comparison with Dilithium does not change distinctly with respect to the reference implementations, except for the key generation, where Dilithium experiences a much greater acceleration.
+The comparison with Dilithium does not change distinctly with respect to the reference implementations.
+Key generation and signature generation are about six times faster with Dilithium and the speed differences in the verification are up to 24% with the optimized implementations.
 Falcon on the other hand is considerably faster at the signature generation with its AVX2 implementation, compared to its portable reference code.
-Table 4 showed around three times faster signature generation for HAETAE compared to Falcon.
-Optimized for AVX2 and also using the floating-point unit, Falcon becomes faster than HAETAE.
+The performance of the reference code in Table 4 showed around three times faster signature generation for HAETAE compared to Falcon.
+Optimized for AVX2 and also using the floating-point unit, Falcon becomes faster than HAETAE for signature generation.
+Key generation is still at least forty times faster with HAETAE compared to Falcon, and the verification speed is very similar for both schemes.

 We note, however, that both Dilithium and Falcon went through a multi-year process of incrementally optimized implementations, whereas this process has just started for HAETAE.
-Moreover, when we apply the heuristic that sending one byte via internet costs at least 1000 cycles [BBC $^+$ 20, Sec.
+Moreover, when we apply the heuristic that sending one byte via internet costs at least 1000 cycles [BBC+20, Sec.
 5.4], remarkably, HAETAE is already nearly as performant as Dilithium in terms of signing plus sending the signature.